weaviate/weaviate-io/developers/weaviate/current/graphql-references/get.md

 solution: weaviate
 sub-menu: GraphQL references
 title: Get{}
 intro: The Get{} function is Weaviate's bread and butter.
-It is the most direct way to access data.
-Especially if combined with filters, you can easily browse your Weaviate.
+It is the easiest and most direct way to access data, especially if combined with filters.
 description: GraphQL Get{} function
 tags: ['graphql', 'get{}']
 menu-order: 1